-Jade in China is not just a stone, for as much precious as it can be.
-It’s also considered to bring good luck and even to have a positive influence on the heart, and this is why many women wear a jade bracelet so that they receive the stone’s benefits through their wrists.
+For as precious as it can be, in China, Jade is not just a stone.
+In fact, it’s also considered to bring good luck and even to have a positive influence on the heart, and this is why many women wear a jade bracelet so that they receive the stone’s benefits through their wrists.

-This is the year of the Rabbit, and every person who was born during the year of the Rabbit is advised to wear a piece of jade for twelve months in order to chase the bad luck away, and this applies for each and every figure of the Chinese calendar.
+Jade is a stone very present in Chinese culture.
+For example, if it’s the year of the Rabbit, every person who was born during the year of the Rabbit is advised to wear a piece of jade for twelve months in order to stave off the bad luck.
+This applies to each and every figure of the Chinese calendar.

-At Shanghai’s Jade Buddha Temple, for sure, there was no lack of jade.
+At Shanghai Jade Buddha Temple, for sure, there was no lack of jade.

-Two huge white jade Buddhas brought from Burma by a monk of Putuo Shan, one sitting, not possible to photograph, two meters big, 205 kg, encrusted with agates and emeralds, and one reclining, about one meter, representing his peaceful entry in the nirvana.
+Two huge white jade Buddhas were brought from Burma by a monk of Putuo Shan.
+One is sitting, not allowed to photograph, two meters big, 205 kg, and embellished with agates and emeralds.
+The other one is reclining, about one meter long, representing his peaceful entry in the nirvana.
 The precious statues attract every day many tourists and probably as many faithful.

-In the temple there is also another reclining Buddha, much bigger than the original one, four meters long, lying on the right side with the right hand supporting the head and the left hand placed on the leg, in a typical position that inspires tranquility, brought from Singapore by the tenth abbot of the temple in 1989.
+In the temple, there is also another reclining Buddha.
+Much bigger than the original one, it’s four meters long, lies on the right side with the right hand supporting the head and the left hand placed on the leg, in a typical position that inspires tranquility.
+It was brought from Singapore by the tenth abbot of the temple in 1989.

-There are also many ancient paintings and Buddhist scriptures distributed in the different halls of the temple, all contributing in making the sanctuary of western Shanghai even more precious.
+There are also many ancient paintings and Buddhist scriptures distributed in the different halls of the temple, all contributing to making the sanctuary of western Shanghai even more precious.

-Alternatively, you can also arrive by bus, 19, 206 and 738 and get off in Jiangning Road at the crossroad with Anyuan Road.
+How to reach: The easiest way to get there is by metro, line 7, Changshou Road station(Changshou Lu Zhan, 长寿路站).
+Take exit 5 and head east along Xinhui Road (Xin Hui Lu, 新会路).
+Turn right on Jiangning Road and walk to the temple at the crossroad.
+You can also take metro line 13, Jiangning Road Station, exit 4, then some 5 minutes walk.
+Alternatively, you can also arrive by bus, 19, 206, and 738 and get off in Jiangning Road at the crossroad with Anyuan Road.
 The only problem with buses in Shanghai is that most of the time they only show the streets in Chinese characters, both on the bus and at the stops, so you would need to be either confident with the city or able to read Mandarin.